Sex and cancer for partners

 Unknown risk of cancer drugs

 It is not known for sure whether cancer drugs, such as chemotherapy and targeted drugs, can be passed on through semen or secretions from the vagina.
-Because of this some doctors advise people to use a barrier method (such as condoms, femidoms or dental dams) if you have sex during treatment.
+Because of this some doctors advise people to use a barrier method if you have sex during treatment.
 This applies to vaginal, anal or oral sex.
+Examples of barrier methods include condoms, femidoms or dental dams.

 Advice like this can be worrying, but this does not mean that you have to avoid being intimate with your partner.
 You can still have close contact and continue to enjoy sex.